fkie-cad/amides/README.md

 Precision, Recall, and all of all thirty runs models are shown in `figure_5_c4_tainted_training.pdf`, also located in the `amides/plots/process_creation` folder.

-### Classification Performance for new Rule and Event Types
+### Other Rule and Event Types

 The classification performance of the misuse classification performance for Windows PowerShell, Windows Registry, and Web-Proxy data is evaluated in this experiment.
-The experiment can be carried out by executing the `classification_new_types.sh`.
-Precision and Recall of the models trained on the given SOCBED data are shown in `figure_6_c5_classification_new_types.pdf`, located in `amides/plots`.
+The experiment can be carried out by executing the `classification_other_types.sh`.
+Precision and Recall of the models trained on the given SOCBED data are shown in `figure_6_c5_classification_other_types.pdf`, located in `amides/plots`.

 ## Running Experiments using the Quickstart Environment